21 Perfect Things to Do in Tuscaloosa, Alabama (+ Travel Guide!)

 The first thing to pack for Tuscaloosa is always your travel insurance documents.

-The most important thing, really, is your University of Alabama gear!
+The most important thing when packing for Tuscaloosa is your University of Alabama gear!

 This is another great “Roll Tide” shirt to wear around town!